untitaker/awesome-mastodon/README.md

 * Brief Description: what differentiates it from others \| short description taken from the app's website/ store page/ repo`
 * Development Stage: `in Early Access`\| `Testflight` \| `in alpha` \| `in public beta`
 * Officially unmaintained/ archived: mention if officially unmaintained or archived
-* Last Update: if the last update was a "long time" ago, add last update, e.g. `last update: 2010.01 [Year.Month]`
+* Last Update: if the last update release was a "long time" ago, add last update, e.g. `last update: 2010.01 [Year.Month]`
 * *Note:*
 * * place `\` before each `|` to avoid creation of Markdown Tables = `\|`
 * * add in alphabetical order